Phoenix’s Arts Scene: Music Film TV and Culture

-All total, more than 130 nonprofit organizations provide arts and cultural experiences, including a symphony orchestra, opera and ballet companies, producing and presenting theater and dance organizations, art and history museums, a science center, zoo, botanical garden, and countless festivals.
+More than 130 nonprofit organizations provide arts and cultural experiences including a symphony, orchestra, opera and ballet companies produce and present theater and dance.
+Additional organizations include art and history museums, a science center, zoo botanical garden and countless festivals.

 In fact, there’s such a rich concentration of arts and culture spanning the city’s unique and interesting communities that there are major annual festivals in almost every Phoenix-area city.
-Take the family and explore the Arizona Renaissance Festival, the Arizona Scottish Highland Games, the Dia de los Muertos Festival, Matsuri – A Festival of Japan, the Native American Fine Art Invitational, the Scottsdale Arts Festival, the Scottsdale Culinary Festival, the Tempe Festival of the Arts, the Harvest Festival, the Family Cornfest and Arts and Crafts Fair, or Way Out West Oktoberfest!
+Take the family and explore the Arizona Renaissance Festival, Arizona Scottish Highland Games or the Dia de los Muertos Festival Matsuri.

-Museums and galleries celebrate Southwest art and culture, as well as classic art genres.
-The Phoenix Art Museum, which opened in 1959, is known for its diverse visual arts collection, including exhibitions and permanent collections that include such artists as Rembrandt, Norman Rockwell, Annie Leibowitz and Monet.
-The museum also includes more than 18,000 works of American, Asian, European, Latin American, Western American, modern and contemporary art, and fashion design.
+Museums and galleries celebrate Southwest art and culture as well as classic art genres.
+The Phoenix Art Museum which opened in 1959 is known for its diverse visual arts collection including exhibitions and permanent collections by artists such as Rembrandt, Norman Rockwell, Annie Leibowitz and Monet.
+The museum also includes more than 18000 works of American Asian European Latin American Western American modern and contemporary art and fashion design.

-The Arizona Science Center in Phoenix features hands-on exhibits and a planetarium, and the Arizona State Museum is the oldest and largest anthropology museum in the Southwest.
-For a list of cultural and creative arts opportunities, visit www.visitphoenix.com/events.
+The Arizona Science Center in Phoenix features hands-on exhibits, a planetarium, and the oldest and largest anthropology museum in the Southwest.
+For a list of cultural and creative arts opportunities visit www.visitphoenix.com/events.